When helium balloons are a bust: Ontario researcher estimates hundreds of thousands end up in Great Lakes | CBC News

 "It was dated December 13, 2020 and it was in quite good shape, so these balloons really do stick around in the environment for months, if not, years."

-During her trash-finding work, Grieves documented everything, including taking took pictures of each one before stuffing it into a trash bag and carefully noted the amount collected and where.
+During her trash-finding work, Grieves documented everything, including taking pictures of each one before stuffing it into a trash bag and carefully noted the amount collected and where.

 She also did a little math.
 Once she and Ley cleaned a section of beach, they returned the next day and counted every new balloon they found along that same stretch.

-Based on her calculations, she estimates 1.9 balloons wash up on every kilometre of Lake Erie's 1,400-km shoreline each day.
+Based on her calculations, she estimates about 2 balloons wash up on every kilometre of Lake Erie's 1,400-km shoreline each day.

 The potential impact is 'staggering'